-This real data example will investigate the bank data set, which was given in Tables 1.1 and 1.2 by [11] and examined by [19], to model through a skewsymmetric distribution.
+This real data example will investigate the bank data set, which was given in Tables 1.1 and 1.2 by [11] and examined by [19], to model through a skew-symmetric distribution.
 Concerning this data set, there are six measurements made on 100 genuine and 100 counterfeit old Swiss 1000 franc bills.
 This data set was also analyzed by [16] to model mixtures of MSN distributions.
 He used the variables X_1 , the width of the right edge, and X_2 , the length of the image diagonal, that reveal a bimodal distribution with asymmetric components.
 Following this, the current study uses Swiss bank data to illustrate the applicability of the finite mixtures of multivariate skew Laplace distributions (FM-MSL) and compares the results with the finite mixtures of multivariate skew normal distributions (FM-MSN).
 The estimation results are displayed in Table 2 for FM-MSN and FM-MSL.
 The table contains the ML estimates, standard errors of the estimates for all components, the log-likelihood, the values of the Akaike information criterion (AIC) ([1]) and the Bayesian information criterion (BIC) ([26]).
-Additionally, we give results and criterion values for FM-MSN which was computed by [16].
-According to information criterion values, the FM-MSL has better fit than the FM-MSN.
-Figure 1 displays a scatter plot of the data together with contour plots of the fitted two-component FM-MSL model.
-From this plot, it can be seen that the proposed mixture model of MSL distributions captures bimodality and asymmetry and provides a satisfactory fit to the data.